-The company received its name in honor of the ancestor of Henry – Le Sieur Antoine De La Mothe Cadillac – of the French administrator and military leader who founded Detroit in the 1701.
+The company received its name in honor of the ancestor of Henry – Le Sieur Antoine De La Mothe Cadillac – of the French administrator and military leader who founded Detroit in 1701.
 The family crest of Cadillac became the base of the old Cadillac logo.
 It looked like a blazon framed by a wreath.
-In the 2014, the Cadillac company officially introduced the new logo.
+In 2014, the Cadillac Company officially introduced the new logo.
 It lost laurel wreaths adorning the coat of arms.

-In the 1909, Cadillac was bought by Billy Durant, the founder of General Motors.
+In 1909, Cadillac was bought by Billy Durant, the founder of General Motors.
 But the control over the company was retained behind Liland.
 In the same year, the production of one more model Cadillac 30 began.
 It remained in production for 6 years.
-In the1912, the first in the world electric starter was installed on this car.
+In 1912, the first in the world electric starter was installed on this car.

-From the very beginning of its existence, the Cadillac company considered making its cars as symbols of luxury, elegance, but at the same time they had to be reliable and technological.
+From the very beginning of its existence, the Cadillac Company considered making its cars as symbols of luxury, elegance, but at the same time, they had to be reliable and technological.

 Cadillac LaSalle is the 1927 model.
 It was the first work of Harley Earl’s GM, which founded an art-designer section.
 The radiator grille, which is a hallmark of Cadillac cars, appeared exactly at it.

-Cadillac 60 Special, produced in the 1938, showed presentable appearance and for the first time was among the models of the make focused on pleasure from driving.
+Cadillac 60 Special, produced in 1938, showed presentable appearance and for the first time was among the models of the make focused on pleasure from driving.

-In the model of Cadillac DeVille, which was made in the 1948, there were a lot of new design elements such as fins, the panoramic windscreen, pile of chrome and stainless steel outside, as well as inside the car.
+In the model of Cadillac DeVille, which was made in 1948, there were a lot of new design elements such as fins, the panoramic windscreen, a pile of chrome and stainless steel outside, as well as inside the car.

-Cadillac Eldorado Brougham, the model of the1953, became the first completely new executive car since times of the war.
+Cadillac Eldorado Brougham, the model of the 1953, became the first completely new executive car since times of the war.
 It became an embodiment of an «airplane» style so popular in America of the 50s.

-Cadillac CTS is a model being produced since the 2002.
+Cadillac CTS is a model being produced since 2002.
 The hatchback possessed completely new design, to which now all the modern models of the company adhere.

 In 111-year history, the Cadillac emblem was changed around 40 times.
 Laurel wreaths on it appeared in the 1980s.
-The new emblem appeared on series models of the make in the second half the 2014.
+The new emblem appeared on series models of the make in the second half of 2014.
 The coupe ATS and the sedan CTS received it first.

 Today, the main production facilities, which manufacture cars Cadillac under the auspices of General Motors are in the USA, but branches of the company, including producing Cadillacs can be found in all the leading countries of the world.